familiar/Bedwars-Bot/README.md

 ![Hotbar](https://github.com/familiar/Bedwars-Bot/assets/136278435/0d550fa2-8734-4a4b-b409-8d3235456e59)

-/// THE BOT WILL NOT WORK CORRECTLY WITHOUT THESE SETUP!
+### THE BOT WILL NOT WORK CORRECTLY WITHOUT THESE SETUP!

-- Keyboard
+# Usage / Keybinds
+- Press up-arrow to start the bot.
+(Bot should automatically start on server join though.)
+- Press "=" to stop the bot.
+- You can use 5zig to Auto-Reconnect to the server.
+Set the delay to 30 seconds for safety.

 # FAQ
 Feel free to re-code or recreate my bot.
 You could also recode it in different languages, I don't mind.